open-mmlab/mmpretrain/docs/en/advanced_guides/modules.md

            self.fc2 = nn.Linear(hidden_dim, num_classes)

        def pre_logits(self, feats):
-           # The outputs of backbone is usually a tuple from multiple depths,
+           # The output of the backbone is usually a tuple from multiple depths,
            # and for classification, we only need the final output.
            feat = feats[-1]